RosettaCommons/demos/public/anchored_design/README.md

 * Submission scripts for running jobs.
 I don't know your architecture.
 It's all MPI compatible so it's not hard.

 Sort-of contained here:
 * The raw_documentation directory includes copies of the doxygen-style manual documentation for AnchorFinder, AnchoredDesign and AnchoredPDBCreator.
-These copies are guaranteed NOT to be up to date; look in developer trunk or your copy of the code instead.
+These copies are guaranteed NOT to be up to date; look in your copy of the code or the web links above instead.

 Overview
 --------